4 Tips for Hiring Seasonal Workers

 ‘Tis the season, but recruiters might not be so jolly.
-Over a third of U.S. businesses expect to hire temporary workers this quarter to meet seasonal demand.
+U.S. businesses are expected to hire over 700,000 temporary workers this quarter to meet seasonal demand.
 In industries like retail and hospitality, that number jumps up to 50 percent.
 HR teams at these organizations will be pushed to their limits trying to staff accordingly.

 Regardless of whether your busy season is fall, winter, spring, or summer, there are strategies you can implement to maximize success and ensure a positive employee experience—from the first interview to the last goodbye.

 1. Start Your Search Early